w3c-fedid/FedCM/explorations/HOWTO-chrome.md

 ### RP Context

-In order to use the RP Context API:
+To use the RP Context API:

-* Enable the experimental feature `FedCmRpContext` in `chrome://flags`.
 * Provide the `context` value in JS, like so:

 ```js